franzbu/WinHammer.spoon/README.md

 ### Manual Moving of a Window

-To move a window, hold your `moveModifiers` down, then click `moveMouseButton` and drag the window.
+To move a window, hold your `moveModifiers` or any higher level modifier key(s) down, then click `moveMouseButton` and drag the window.
 If a window is dragged up to ten percent of its width (left and right borders of screen) or its height (bottom border), it will automatically snap back within the limits of the screen.

 ### Manual Resizing

-To resize a window, hold your `resizeModifiers` down, then click `resizeMouseButton` and drag the window.
+To resize a window, hold your `resizeModifiers` or any higher level modifier key(s) down, then click `resizeMouseButton` and drag the window.
 If a window is resized beyond the borders of the screen (where possible), it will automatically snap back within the limits of the screen.

-To have the additional possibility to resize windows only horizontally and vertically, enable this functionality by adjusting the option 'margin' to your liking: '30' signifies that 30 percent of the window (15 precent left and right around the middle of each border) is reserved for horizontal-only and vertical-only resizing.
+To have the additional possibility to precisely resize windows horizontally-only and vertically-only, enable this functionality by adjusting the option 'margin' to your liking: '30' signifies that 30 percent of the window (15 precent left and right around the middle of each border) is reserved for horizontal-only and vertical-only resizing.

 ```lua